googlefonts/colr-gradients-spec/colr-gradients-spec.md

   Offset24<Paint>     backdrop;
 };

-// Each layer is COMPOSITE_SRC_OVER previous
+// Each layer is composited on top of previous with mode COMPOSITE_SRC_OVER.
 // NOTE: uint8 size saves bytes in most cases and does not
 // preclude use of large layer counts via PaintComposite or a tree
 // of PaintColrLayers.